 I combine these early memories of alienation, subconscious violence, and systemic addiction with digital culture motifs to create multi-platform tableaus that point toward cycles of searching, belief, and transcendence.
 Knowing these subjective concepts are vital yet impossible to define, my hubristic efforts to resist the limits of control have nonetheless evolved into an obsessive endeavor driven by a profoundly foolish pursuit of freedom.

 After two decades in a self-induced coma, I created THE CONVERSATION in 2011.
 I followed this with TIME'S ARROW, each acting like sides A and B of a concept album about emerging from the ice of a wasted life into a weird new world.
 My 2012 architectural intervention NOW unified this discursive line of inquiry to compress the past, present, and future into a single luminous form.
 I sampled and remixed the generative language of Web 2.0 to create the synthetic tone poetry of MMXIV in 2013.
 Commissioned by the Seattle Office of Arts and Culture in 2014, my massive neon meme JUST BE YOUR SELFIE transformed a city park into an active work of real-time internet art while my solo exhibition PRIVACY SETTINGS revealed personal details held tight beneath the surface.
 From 2014-2015, I generated NEW FOLKLORE, made dual-site meditation space ABSOLUTE ZERO, installed glyph-clad tower TRYLON at the University of Wyoming, and presented INTERFACE at Pulse Miami Beach Contemporary Art Fair.
 My dystopian project NOT A HOLOGRAM debuted in early 2016, and I was in Northwest Art Now at the Tacoma Art Museum curated by Juan Roselione-Valadez of the Rubell Family Collection.
 Later that same year, a selection from ELEMENTALS — my research with helium, neon, argon, krypton, and xenon — was featured in Rosetta at Unisex Salon in Brooklyn.
-I completed this series in mid-2017 and am currently finishing on a virtual reality memoir set for release in Winter 2018.
+I finished this series in mid-2017 and am completing a virtual reality memoir set for release in Winter 2018.